 The 1963 Baptist Faith and Message serves as the Statement of Faith of Brentwood Baptist Church according to the Bylaws, Article I, Section 1.4.
-The 1963 Baptist Faith and Message was adopted by the charter members of the church upon is founding in 1969.
+The 1963 Baptist Faith and Message was adopted by the charter members of the church upon its founding in 1969.
+In 2015 the church family adopted the 1998 Baptist Faith and Message Family Amendment.
 It is the purpose of this statement of faith to set forth certain teachings which we believe.